Leading Change in Gender and Diversity in Higher Education from Margins to Mainstream

 This edited book provides international insights and recommendations around topics of gender and diversity in higher education linking to larger societal goals of improving equality.

-This book is ideal reading for students on Higher Education courses, Leadership courses, Gender in Education, researchers, practitioners, around topics of gender and diversity, equity, inclusion and access, social justice, leadership, and sustainability in HEIs.
+This book is ideal reading for higher education leaders, students on higher education courses, leadership courses, gender in education, as well as researchers, practitioners, for topics of gender and diversity, equity, inclusion and access, social justice, leadership and sustainability in HEIs.

 Section 1: Student Recruitment and Retention